The care of amphibia — Frogs, Toads, Newts & Salamanders

 • Humidity and temperature gauges.

-• Appropriate multi-vitamin supplements.
+• Appropriate supplements.

 • De-chlorinator additive.